lightning/bolts/11-payment-encoding.md

 A writer SHOULD use the minimum `x` `data_length` possible.

+A writer MAY include an `n` field, which MUST be set to the public key used to create the `signature`.

 If a writer offers more than one of any field type, it MUST specify the most-preferred field first, followed by less-preferred fields in order.